djmtype/astro-xenon/src/demo/about.md

 General site info and main navigation items can be managed via `src/data/site.json`

 ### RSS Feed
 RSS has been pre-configured based on any markdown file placed within `src/pages/blog`.
-Just be sure to configure your own site's feed information in `src/pages/feed.xml.js`.
-Postscript, don't forget to adjust the `site` property value found in `astro.config.mjs`
+Be sure to configure your site's feed information in `src/pages/feed.xml.js`.

+Postscript, adjust the `site` property value found in `astro.config.mjs`

 ### Styling
 Sorry, no Tailwinds. 😞